 "Merlin," Scorpius staggered back, holding a hand to his temple.
 "You're literally thickheaded?"

 An indignant noise escaped her mouth.
 "What were you doing?"

 He put his hands in his pocket, as if being blasé would make her forget that he had just rammed her in the head.
 "Looked like a cozy friendship session going on, so I thought I'd join."

 Soap flew through the air as Bea shook her brush at him.
 "People who are as greasy as this cauldron are not welcome."

 "That was uncalled for!"
 Albus exclaimed, snapping out of his canary-circling daze.
-"What if you hurt his feelings?"
+“Don’t hurt his feelings!”

 Scorpius let out a stifled snort that turned into raucous laughter as he practically rolled on the floor.
 He gathered himself enough to choke out, "Oh yes, my feelings."

 Albus wasn’t sure if Scorpius was being serious and the ambiguity was sending him into a mild panic attack.
 Bea handed him her brush.
 "Scrub," she ordered.
 And so he did.

 Before Scorpius could open his mouth, Bea twisted his ear first, hissing, "Don't toy with Albus that way.
 He didn't do anything to you."

 "Ah, ah!
 Oi!"
 He pulled away, stumbling into another cauldron.
 "What are you taking everything so seriously for?
 I thought you were the fun one, nutcase."